Code-Institute-Submissions/ryan7984-portfolio1/README.md

 * To be able to view the site on a range of device sizes.
 * To be able to see what services are provided.
-* To find usefull information on lawn maintenance.
+* To find useful information on lawn maintenance.
 * To be easily able to contact the owner/service provider.
 * To find an appealing showcase of previous work carried out by the service provider.